davidgiven/fluxengine/doc/acorn-adfs.md

 Acorn ADFS disks are pretty standard MFM encoded IBM scheme disks, although with different sector sizes and with the 0-based sector identifiers rather than 1-based sector identifiers.
-There's nothing particularly special here.
+The index hole is ignored and sectors are written whereever, requiring FluxEngine to do two revolutions to read a disk.

 There are various different kinds, which should all work out of the box.
 Tested ones are: